umarl/wasp-server/README.md

 	# "play_animation" is the message type
 	# self is the target object where the function will be called.
 In this case, this node
 	# "on_play_animation" is the name of the function to be called
 	server.add_listener("play_animation", self, "on_play_animation")

+	# starts server on port 9000
+	server.start_server(9000)

 func on_play_animation(message):
 	# called when the server receives a message of type "play_animation"
+	# eg. { "type": "play_animation" }
-	# it receives a dictionary as a parameter, that being the received message
+	# the parameter 'message' is the received message dictionary
 	pass

 func destroy():